We use cookies to help provide you with the best possible online experience.

 Cancer Support

+We're sorry to hear you're going through this difficult time.
 This resource sheet includes a selection of services, tools, and organisations that others have found helpful.

-We’re sorry to hear that you’re going through a difficult time.
-If you require further support in accessing these, or other services, please contact the Social Prescribing Team on 01308 428943 or contact us via secure online form.
+If you require further support in accessing these, or other services, please contact the Social Prescribing Team on 01308 428943 or contact us via our online form.

 You don’t have to pay for prescriptions if you are being treated for cancer or for the effects of cancer/cancer treatment – please ask for a medical exemption certificate from your GP.